-a.
-SWS measurements have the property of linearity
+- a.
+SWS measurements are proportional to true SWS - b.

-b.
 The slope of a line between the SWS measurements and the true value is 1.0.

 Claims 4a and 4b describe the confidence interval for differences between two measurements of SWS made on the same patient at different points in time when a different operator and/or a different scanner at the same imaging site is used to make the measurements using the technique described in this profile.
 These claims make the following assumptions: